Adequate Seven: History

-Audio Rehab
+Move to Audio Rehab

 Adequate Seven left Household Name Records early in 2005, instead choosing to release their debut single "Splitting Up" on Audio Rehab - a predominantly drum & bass label.
 According to vocalist Jamie Searle, the move was "totally friendly.
 We still get on with [Household Name], we're totally supportive of what they do, they still support our band and what we do."

 Trombonist Tom Pinder added: "...we felt with this next album that it was time to take some big risks for the sake for the band's continuing progress, and perhaps even for its survival.
 We were recording an album in late last year that we had decided to release through Household Name, but we knew exactly what would happen if we released the record with them.
 We'd have sold a few thousand copies over the next couple of years and we'd be able to keep touring the same circuit and perhaps break into Europe a bit more but we'd still not really have an income from the band or any real prospect of one, and therefore because of various pressures on some of us individually we'd be struggling to continue to commit ourselves fully to the band.
 We decided that we needed a label that could get us out there and pay for us to spend the time and money necessary to make good records.
 Whilst Household Name is an excellent independent label, they don't work on a scale that could accommodate those extra things."

 Searle was also sure to make the point that Adequate Seven would not suffer artistically from their move to the new label: "...we're not about to start working with machines any time soon.
 We're doing exactly what we did before, which was get into the practice room, write some tunes, have a bit of a dance."

 The band released the "Splitting Up" single on 12 inch vinyl and CD in August 2005.
 The track caused interest on BBC Radio 1's evening shows, including being crowned Zane Lowe's "Hottest Record in the World".

 Here on Earth

-Prior to the release of their second album, Adequate Seven announced that a Ddouble A-side single - "Head Up High" / "Gotta Stay Focused" - would be released on 12 June 2006 via the band's own label, Breaking World Records.

-Here on Earth was released on 19 June 2006.
-The album was named by Music News as one of ten albums that define the 21st Century.
+On 12 June 2006, prior to the release of their second album, Adequate Seven released the double A-side single "Head Up High" / "Gotta Stay Focused" on their own label Breaking World Records.
+The album, Here on Earth, was released on 19 June 2006.
+Adequate Seven also played Compass Point Festival in Cardiff and appeared on the BBC Radio 1 Lock Up stage at the 2006 Reading Festival (Carling Weekend).